Start here

 // sealed + salt_b64 omitted (blind): "canonical_b64" + "doc_hash"

-// replace "bundle_b64"; "retain_until" is omitted entirely.
+// are returned instead; "retain_until" is omitted entirely.

 // Your client assembles the .mbnt locally.